connor3mm/Cryptogram-Project/README.md

-This is a the repository for our cryptogram project.
+This is the repository for our cryptogram project.
+Generates cryptograms and lets you solve them.